kokawaguchi/adr/permissions.md

 The development team will review the Android Developers [Request runtime permissions](https://developer.android.com/training/permissions/requesting) guidelines to ensure the app falls within these recommendations at all times.

 By giving the user the option to opt-in to these services, total overall participation may be less.
 However, having this feature increases the app's credibility and trust.

+The user interface will require a feature that prominently displays the opt-in option.